HBiSoft/PickiT/README.md

 }
 ```

-If you do not call `pickiT.deleteTemporaryFile();`, the file will remain in the above mentioned folder and will be overwritten each time you select a new file from Dropbox,Google Drive, OneDrive or an unknown file provider.
+If you do not call `PickiT.deleteTemporaryFile(context);`, the file will remain in the above mentioned folder and will be overwritten each time you select a new file from Dropbox,Google Drive, OneDrive or an unknown file provider.

 Manifest
 ---